flwkt/turntable/README.md

 The number of images to generate from the GLB/GLTF file.

+For example, if you set `data-turntable-count="14"` then the 360° view will be split into 14 images.

+It's recommended to set `data-turntable-count` as small as posiible because all images need to be loaded on your users device.

+Currently the maximum is 20 images.

 ### `data-turntable-scroll`

 if `true` the turntable will rotate automatically when the user scrolls and the image is in the viewport.